proxin187/Langin/README.md

 #### While

-While loops are a crucial part of programming because it allows the programmer to do things multiple times without repeating itself. while loops just like if statements consists of a condition and body, the while loop will continue to execute the body in a loop until the condition is false.
+A while loop just like if statements consists of a condition and body but what differs between them is that while loops will continue executing the body until the condition is false.

 Example:
 ```